The 32D 'Red Arrow' Veteran Association

 U.S. Army Signal Corps photograph, from National Archives.

-Description: Description: Description: Description: Description: Description: Description: 127-b2
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 127-b2

-PVT J. P. Borchers, Co.
+Pvt.
+J. P. Borchers, Co.
 B, 127TH Inf., 32D Div. on duty in OP in Gerspach Woods, near Altkirch, Alsace, Germany on 6 June 1918.

 U.S. Army Signal Corps photograph, from National Archives.

-Description: Description: Description: Description: Description: Description: Description: 127-2
+Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: Description: 127-2

 Medical Detachment, 127TH Inf., 2D Bn., 32D Div. at first aid station, Eglingen, Alsace, Germany on 6 June 1918.